MrJacobSullivan/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+`this` can be bound to the global window object (or be undefined in 'use strict' mode) when in global scope `this` can be implicitly bound to whatever is to the left of the period in dot notation `this` can be explicitly bound to an object whenever you use the `.call()` or `.apply()` methods `this` can be bound to the object we create when we use the `new` keyword

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.